domino14/macondo/docs/manual/autoplay.md

 Note: Macondo values can now beat Quackle values around 50.6 or so % of the time, after fine-tuning our values.
 You can see the `/notebooks` directory of this repo for more details.

 We don't have a simming player working yet, but I think the difference might be even bigger once simulation is involved.

+### Different bot levels

+`autoplay -botcode1 LEVEL4_PROBABILISTIC -botcode2 HASTY_BOT -numgames 20000`

+This plays 20000 games between a Level 4 probabilistic bot and a HastyBot.
+"Probabilistic" bots miss more plays than HastyBot randomly; the weaker, the more plays it misses.

+You can see `macondo.proto` in the source for a list of the different bots.

+`autoplay -lexicon FRA20 -letterdistribution french -botcode1 LEVEL1_PROBABILISTIC -botcode2 HASTY_BOT`

+In order to specify a non-English lexicon, you must also specify the letter distribution, as in the example above.